Spectral-Goose/loot-goblin/docs/test-results.md

 **Status:** Passed

 ### Test 2: Login with Incorrect Password ###
-**Procedure:** Use the admin username to lon into Loot Goblin, but use the wrong password. \
+**Procedure:** Use the admin username to log into Loot Goblin, but use the wrong password. \
 **Expected Result:** Unsuccessful login. \
 **Actual Result:&emsp;&nbsp;** Unsuccessful login. \
 **Status:** Passed